-6. Selling your products/services
+6. Selling your Products/Services

-In person
+In Person

-For students in England and Wales, we provide access to a bespoke Card One Money (COM) business current account for under 18s, specially adapted for Young Enterprise student companies.
-More information about setting this up can be found on Company Connect in Milestone 2.
+We provide access to a bespoke Card One Money (COM) business current account for under 18s, specially adapted for Young Enterprise Student Companies.
+More information about setting this up can be found on Company Connect in the Milestone 2 money management task.
 The COM account is not available to students in Northern Ireland or Scotland.